WrenSwift/SimsSwitcher/readme.md

 - **Pack Presets:**
   Save and load sets of enabled packs as named presets, making it easy to switch between different pack configurations.

+- **MCCC Settings Presets:**
+  Save and load your MCCC settings as a named preset allowing you to easily switch between configurations.

 - **Export/Import Presets:**
-  Export mod and pack presets as individual JSON files, and import them on another device.
+  Export mod and pack presets as individual JSON files and MCCC settings as named CFG files allowing you to import them on another device or at a later date.
 Optionally export all mods from a preset as a ZIP archive.

 - **Game Launcher:**
   Launch The Sims 4 directly from the app, with optional arguments to disable selected packs.